httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 `Digest` usage with PATCH is thus very similar to the POST one, but with the resource's own semantic partly implied by the method and by the patch document.

-# Deprecate Negotiation of Content-MD5
+# Deprecate Negotiation of Content-MD5 {#deprecate-contentMD5}

 This RFC deprecates the negotiation of Content-MD5 as it has been obsoleted by [RFC7231].
+The `contentMD5` token defined in Section 5 of [RFC3230] MUST NOT be used as a digest-algorithm.

 # Relationship to Subresource Integrity (SRI)